pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 Tasks provide a quick look at items that need your attention.
 Bold entries are unread, and unbold entries have been read.

-Use the checkbox to mark tasks for deletion \(the delete link is available at the bottom of the list\).
+Use the checkbox to mark tasks for deletion \(the link is available at the bottom of the list\).

 <hr />